Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

    _pagination.PositionUsesPivotPoint = true;
    _pagination.PivotPoint = PivotPoint.BottomCenter;

-   // specific properties of the Pagination var _indicatorImageUrlStyle = new PaginationStyle() {
+   // Specific properties of the pagination var _indicatorImageUrlStyle = new PaginationStyle() {
       IndicatorImageUrl = new Selector<string>